Nunnally Johnson: Career

 Johnson began his career as a journalist, writing for the Columbus Enquirer Sun, the Savannah Press, the Brooklyn Daily Eagle, the New York Evening Post and the New York Herald Tribune.
 He also wrote short stories, and a collection of these stories, titled There Ought to Be a Law, was published in 1930.
 His first connection with film work was the sale of screen rights to one of his stories in 1927.
 Johnson asked his editor if he could write film criticism in 1932.
 When this request was denied, he decided to move to Hollywood and work directly in the film industry.

 Finding work as a scriptwriter, Johnson was hired full-time as a writer by 20th Century-Fox in 1935.
 He began producing films as well and co-founded International Pictures in 1943 with William Goetz.
 Johnson also directed several films in the 1950s, including two starring Gregory Peck.
 He was nominated for the Academy Award for Best Screenplay in 1940 for The Grapes of Wrath and the Directors Guild of America Best Director Award in 1956 for The Man in the Gray Flannel Suit.
 In 1964, Johnson adapted his daughter Nora Johnson's novel, The World of Henry Orient, into a film of the same title, starring Peter Sellers.

 Personal life

 His first marriage in 1919 at Trinity Church in Brooklyn Heights, was to Alice Love Mason, with whom he had one daughter, film editor Marjorie Fowler.
 Mason was an editor with the Brooklyn Daily Eagle.
 Mason and Johnson divorced in 1920.
 His second marriage was to Marion Byrnes, in 1927, also a staff member of the Daily Eagle, with whom he also had a daughter, Nora Johnson.
 Byrnes's and Johnson's marriage ended in 1938.

 While filming The Grapes of Wrath, Johnson met his third wife, actress Dorris Bowdon, a Mississippi native.
-The two were married at the home of Charles MacArthur and Helen Hayes in Nyack-on-the-Hudson on February 4, 1940.
+They were married at the home of Charles MacArthur and Helen Hayes in Nyack-on-the-Hudson on February 4, 1940.
 They had three children.
 They resided in a mansion located at 625 Mountain Drive in Beverly Hills, California.
 It was designed by architect Paul R. Williams.

 Actor Jack Johnson is his grandson.